“Traditional Route” in Chile, Unique Products and Their Cultural Heritage Value

 Traditional Pottery from Quinchamalí

-On the Chilean stand, you will find pottery from Quinchamalí, also from the Valle del Itata.
-These pieces are characterized for their remarkable black color and unique decorative shapes.
+In Chile, you will find Quinchamalí pottery, also from the Itata Valley.
+These pieces are known for their striking black color and distinctive decorative shapes.

-Nayadet Núñez is one of them.
-The Chilean Government recognizes her as a Living Human Treasure.
-She is a distinguished Chilean potter who has dedicated her life to preserving and renewing the rich tradition of pottery in Quinchamalí.
+Nayadet Núñez is one of them, known by the Chilean State as a Living Human Treasure.
+She is a well-known Chilean potter who has dedicated her life to preserving and renovating the rich tradition of Quinchamalí pottery.

-Her work earned her Regional Craftsmanship Recognition 2022, a testimony to her commitment to the culture and art in her town.
+Her efforts were worthy of the Regional Craftsmanship Award in 2022, a testimony to her commitment to the culture and art of her land.

-All of them, belong to the artisanNow platform, which aims to reduce inequalities and promote sustainable financial freedom for thousands of women artisans from Chile and Latin America, strengthening their economic autonomy and preserving their cultural identity.
+Nayadet is part of the artisanNow platform, which seeks to reduce inequality and generate sustainable financial freedom for thousands of artisan women in Chile and Latin America, strengthening their economic autonomy and preserving their cultural identity.

 Nayadet Núñez poses next to one of her creations.
 Photo: UPA Chillán